Jeppe91/GBG-Weather/README.md

 # Installation
 Just clone and then run the app.
-Press the blue button in the bottom left corner to update the weather data.
+Press the blue button in the bottom right corner to update the weather data.

 Note: New weather data is updated to the server once per hour.